House Wrap Calculator — ft, rolls, cost

 FAQ

 How much overlap?
-Minimum 6″ horizontal (shingle-lap), 6-12″ vertical seams per manufacturer specs.
+Minimum 6″ horizontal (shingle-lap so upper course laps over lower), 6–12″ at vertical butt seams per manufacturer specs; double the lap over inside corners.
 How many fasteners?
-Approximately 1 cap nail or cap staple per ft² of wrap.
-Space fasteners 12-18″ apart along studs.
+Roughly 1 cap nail or cap staple per ft² of wrap, spaced 12–18″ along studs and 6″ at seams.
 Do I need seam tape?
-Yes — tape all seams, tears, and penetrations with manufacturer-approved tape for a continuous air barrier.
+Yes — tape all horizontal and vertical seams, tears and penetrations with manufacturer-approved tape for a continuous air and water barrier.
+For roof and attic assemblies use the roof insulation calculator; for an air-seal upgrade compare spray foam.